 Summary

-• Last week, dividend growth stayed the same and has increased by +7.4% YTD, highlighting the dependable growth in our income.
+• Last week, dividend growth of ‘The List’ stayed the same and has increased by +9.0% YTD (income).

 DGI Scorecard